nocturlab/setup-vlang-action/CONTRIBUTING.md

-# ✨ Contributing to LWS ✨
+# ✨ Contributing to setup-vlang-action ✨

 ## Structure of the repository
 We'll use the Git method called `Gitflow'.